This is our story

 In 2015, John decided to venture into the unknown and suggest the idea of the family Vineyard.
 The green light was given and research began in earnest.
 Laura passed an intensive vine-growing course at Plumpton College – the UK wine research centre.
 Laura and Samantha have both passed WSET (Wine and Spirits Education Trust) Levels 1 & 2 and Laura has just completed WSET Level 3.

-Another member of our team is Matt Abbey.
-Matt has been working in the wine industry for over 15 years, he first got into wine in the UK working wine retail with Adnams where he also studied WSET level 2 & 3 before moving to New Zealand where he spent over 10 years working in Marlborough, Central Otago & Hawkes Bay from winemaking, viticulture, Sales & Marketing to labelling and bottling and even wine tours/tourism.
+Our Winemaker at Burn Valley is Mathew Abbey.
+Matt joined us in 2019 at the first winery opening party and has been working in the wine industry for over 17 years.
+He first got into wine in the UK working wine retail with Adnams where he also studied WSET level 2 & 3 before moving to New Zealand.
+Over there he spent over 10 years working in Marlborough, Central Otago & Hawkes Bay from winemaking, viticulture, Sales & Marketing to labelling and bottling and even wine tours/tourism.

 The Site and Soil